Natalie, MS, RDN, LDN

 Once I started tuning in and listening to what my body wanted and needed, I stopped questioning my food choices and didn't feel guilty or unsatisfied with the decisions I made.
 I also felt more creative and excited about the variety in my diet.
 It has since become my passion to help others find this place of nutrition confidence where they are nourishing themselves in a way that feels natural – not restrictive, rule following or guilt-inducing.

-In a world full of fad diets, food biases, and weight stigma, I hope to help people sift through the mixed messages (and just plain nonsense) from the media and non-nutrition experts, to create their own healthy, sustainable, and (most importantly) enjoyable eating practices.
-I’ve created this blog to provide a space where I can promote a more balanced view of nutrition and offer my services to those who want a little more help meeting their own unique nutritional needs.
+In a world full of fad diets, food biases, and weight stigma, I hope to help people sift through the mixed messages (and just plain nonsense) from the media and non-nutrition experts, to create their own healthy, sustainable, and most importantly enjoyable eating practices.
+I’ve created this website to provide a space where I can promote a more balanced view of nutrition (on my blog) and offer my services to those who want a little more guidance on meeting their unique nutritional needs.

 Whether it is learning more about how to tune into your needs, developing a healthier relationship with food, or just needing some inspiration for meal ideas, I am here help and answer any questions along the way!